-Even though soccer is not one of the big 4 major sports in America (USA), it has come a long way since the 1994 World Cup which started bringing it far more into the American consciousness.
-It is by far the most popular sport in the world and not surprisingly therefore, it is the most popular betting sport in the world.
+Soccer is not one of the big 4 major sports in America (the USA),.
+It has come a long way since the 1994 World Cup.
+This started bringing it far more into the American consciousness.
+However, It is by far the most popular sport in the world.
+Not surprisingly therefore, it is the most popular betting sport in the world.

-Further, with the international heritage of many US sportsbooks, mature soccer betting offerings have already resulted in soccer betting growing at a fast rate in the USA and it is already than the Hockey betting handle, as can be seen in the graph below which summarized the October 2021 betting handle by sport in Colorado (reproduced from here).
+Further, with the international heritage of many US sportsbooks, mature soccer betting offerings have already resulted in soccer betting growing at a fast rate in the USA.
+It is already larger than the Hockey betting handle.
+This is shown in the graph below which summarized the October 2021 betting handle in Colorado (reproduced from here).

 So, how do you bet on soccer?

 It is quite similar to mainstream US sports, especially a lower scoring game such as Hockey.
 The biggest difference is that games can (and many do) end in draws (International speak for a tie).
 This means your typical moneyline and spread bets which have only two outcomes become a ‘3-way’ bet.
-While this increases the odds on each outcome, it makes it harder to keep up the same win rates.
-However, ties can be a very fruitful betting strategy when you know 2 teams are well matched as you will often get odds around +200.
+While this increases the odds of each outcome, it makes it harder to keep up the same win rates.
+However, ties can be a very fruitful betting strategy when you know 2 teams are well matched.
+This is because you will often get odds around +200.

 Soccer Moneyline and spread bets

-Spread bets are not as common in soccer as US sports, some books provide them, but with the draw bringing 3 moneyline options, they are not needed as much.
+Spread bets are not as common in soccer as US sports., although some books provide them.
+With the draw bringing 3 moneyline options, they are less necessary.
 Below is an excerpt from Tipico on a major league US soccer match.

-Note that in soccer the home team is always placed first, the opposite of many US sports.
-So, Manchester Utd v Liverpool means Man U are at home (in contrast to say Tampa Bay Lightening @ Colorado Avalanche-where the Avs are at home).
+Note that in soccer the home team is always first, the opposite of many US sports.
+So, Manchester Utd v Liverpool means Man U are at home.
+This is, in contrast, to say Tampa Bay Lightning @ Colorado Avalanche-where the Avs are at home).

-Home advantage is considered a big deal in soccer, with many teams performing completely differently at home (roared on by their passionate fans) and away.
+Home advantage is a big deal in soccer, with many teams performing completely differently at home (roared on by their passionate fans) and away.
 So, if you see the excerpt of the Tipico odds above, the home team (FC Cincinnati) are at of +127 versus the much weaker away team (Orlando City) odds of +205.
-However, also note that the odds of a tie (draw) are an attractive +250 and as mentioned above, these can be a good betting strategy in themselves, if you know your soccer.
+However, also note that the odds of a tie (draw) are an attractive +250.
+As mentioned above, this can be a good betting strategy in itself, if you know your soccer.

-Moneyline bets make up a lot of our silver level bets on this site, featuring reasonably good win rates and decent ROI levels, although not as high as some of the prop bets below.
+Moneyline bets make up a lot of our silver-level bets on this site.
+They feature good win rates and decent ROI levels, although not as high as some of the prop bets below.